kod3000/kod3000/README.md

     Circa: 2020~Present
     <hr/>

-  ***Developer Note : This site has a fully functional CRM system for clients, the system is completely seperate from the main site and is built on using other tech stack such as Flutter and FastAPI***
+  ***Developer Note : This site has a fully functional CRM system for clients, the system is completely seperate from the main site and is built on using other tech stacks such as Flutter and FastAPI***
     <br /><br />
   </td>
 </tr>